team-capex/ais25-challenge/stage_one/scripts/README.md

   force: 0.069341 eV/Å
 ```

-For sanity checks, the logs and trajectories of geometry optimizations and NEBs are saved in the `relax` and `neb` folders, respectively.
+For sanity checks, the logs and trajectories of geometry optimizations and NEBs are saved in the `./relax/` and `./neb/` folders, respectively.
 The trajectories can be visualized with ASE’s `ase gui` from the command line:

 ```bash
 $ ase gui relax/*.traj